 Sure a nip from a small dog can create a wound, but a nip from a Pit Bull can cause some serious damage, and render some serious consequences.

-There are several reasons that a dog can become overly protective, but in most cases, it comes down to lack of leadership on behalf of the owner.
+There are several reasons that a pit bull can become overly protective, but in most cases, it comes down to a lack of leadership on behalf of the owner.

 Of course, we never want to admit that it’s our fault.

 But the truth is, negative dog behaviors are almost always inadvertently caused by their human’s behavior.